 - What is the head like?
 How do children (and staff) behave in her presence?
 Does she know the children by name?

 - What are the classrooms like?
 Hope to see busy, inspiring, interesting rooms with imaginative displays.
 Is children's work thoughtfully displayed?
-If so, work from all or just the chosen few?
+Is it work from all or just the chosen few?

 - Are the children curious, engaged and engaging?
-Are they absorbed in their learning or are they schlepping like lost sheep?
+Are they absorbed in their learning or are they wandering around like lost sheep?

 - Are the cloakrooms tidy and the loos fragrant?
 Can children go to the toilet as and when?
-What about hand-washing?
+Are there soap and towels?

 - Is drinking water readily available, healthy eating encouraged and good manners enforced at all times, but especially when eating?

 - Are there noticeboards for children?
 What messages do they convey?

 - Can you glean what the children are currently studying?